Webinar

 Equity markets

-Our view: Inflation is falling, interest rate cuts are in motion and earnings are trending higher, all of which help provide valuation support.
-Near-term, broad market volatility is likely to remain more the norm versus exception due to elevated valuations, limited company information flow and ongoing election-related nuances.
+Our view: The fundamental backdrop remains supportive of a risk-on (more aggressive) bias.
+Inflation is falling, interest rate cuts are in motion and earnings are trending higher.
+Near-term, price volatility is likely to be more the norm, with elevated valuations, election-related nuances and ongoing geopolitical tensions.

 Bond markets